SrAxado/Codecademy/README.md

 # Codecademy
 Codecademy Projects - C++

-Robotics Control System
+Cross Platform Debugger
 &nbsp;

-A cutting-edge robot factory is prone to occasional malfunctions—some run low on battery, others break down from mechanical strain.
-You’ve been hired to create a system that gracefully handles these errors!
-By the end of this project, you’ll have a suite of robots, a central command to manage them, and robust exception handling so the factory can keep rolling.
+You’re developing a cross-platform tool for developers who need to debug and profile their C++ programs efficiently.
+Whether it’s Windows, Linux, or macOS, this utility adapts seamlessly.
+&nbsp;
+By the end of this project, you’ll have a system that logs compile-time information, detects the operating system, measures how long your functions take, and indicates whether you’re in debug mode, all utilizing modern, clean C++ code.

 &nbsp;

 &nbsp;